ethanplazz/startup/notes.md

 ## AWS

-My IP address is: 54.81.96.130
+My IP address is: 44.192.207.47
-Launching my AMI I initially put it on a private subnet.
-Even though it had a public IP address and the security group was right, I wasn't able to connect to it.
-Ok this is my second edit of all time.
+Ok I just launched/started my first web server through AWS.
+Here is the current link that will take you there: http://44.192.207.47/
+It had a different public ip address at first but then I allocated an elastic ip address to it so it will always stay with this even if the server isn't running or something.
+I also learned today how to ssh into the server so it pulled up the console terminal for the server on my laptop and i'm able to make edits and such.
+This was the command to do it: ssh -i C:\Users\plast\OneDrive\Desktop\Homework\HorsePics.pem ubuntu@44.192.207.47 This was very cool, i've never done this before.

 ## Caddy